Vote From Home

 Paper Form Ballot Request / Other Formats

-If you wish to use a paper form to request an absentee ballot, print one from the Secretary of State’s website.
+If you are using a paper form to request an absentee ballot, you can print one from the Secretary of State’s website.
 To request a ballot in an alternative format such as Braille, you can call 1-877-600-8683.
 This option is available during years when there are federal, state or county elections on the ballot.

 Living Abroad / Military